-I'm a regular contributor to the software RevBayes, where I've worked on ancestral state reconstruction functionality, developed continuous-time Markov chain models of discrete character evolution, in particular chromosome number evolution, and implemented coalescent models to estimate ancient introgression/hybridization events over a phylogeny.
+I'm a regular contributor to the software RevBayes, where I've worked on ancestral state reconstruction functionality and developed both continuous-time Markov chain and state-dependent speciation and extinction models of character evolution.
+I'm also interested in the inference of reticulate evolution, and have implemented coalescent models to estimate ancient introgression/hybridization events over a phylogeny.

 8/2016: SUMAC version 2.0 is significantly faster than previous versions due to the use of a new clustering algorithm.